baidiwang/coronavirus-hospitals-zipcode/README.md

 Who are some potential human sources you could reach out to for more info?

+-   I will talk with related officers at NYC government who are responsible for tracking coronavirus.
+-   Also doctors working at different NYC hospitals.
+-   Residents live in different areas based on zip code.

 What is the maximum (best) story possible?
 What's the minimum (fallback) story if your hypothesis doesn't prove out?

+-   I think the story will be easier to tell, as I have collected sufficient data, but it may still fail if the result shows there are actually more hospitals in an area with more confirmed cases than another area with less hospitals.

 ## How to publish and submit your project